Claude Cahun Cause of Death, Gender, Art, Age, Photography

 Her anti-realistic autobiography, Disavowals, stated that she did not believe in gender specification.
 She worked as a propagandist at the time of World War II.
 She was born into a family of Jews; her works were encircled in theatre, photography, and writing.

-See also Emily Beecham Net Worth, Age, Height, Husband, Parents
+See also Kiernan Shipka Net Worth, Age, Height, Boyfriend, Young

 Photography